TA Helps & Resources

 Disability Services for BYU Students

-BYU provides accommodations and support to students with qualifying disabilities through the BYU Accessibility Center.
+BYU provides accommodations and support to students with qualifying disabilities through the University Accessibility Center.
 Temporary medical conditions such as broken limbs, surgery, flu, and pregnancy are not usually considered disabilities.
 Students with temporary medical conditions should work directly with their professors instead of going through the UAC.
 However, these students may visit with a UAC advisor to brainstorm options for dealing with their situation.